Updated 5-17-24

 January storms have had a large impact on our members, working waterfronts, and coastal communities.
 Below are some links to resources and they will be updated as more information becomes available.

-APPLY FOR DISASTER ASSISTANCE FUNDING BY MAY 20, 2024
+APPLY FOR DISASTER ASSISTANCE LOANS BY MAY 20, 2024

 RESOURCE PAGE FROM MAINE DEPT OF ENVIRONMENTAL PROTECTION